-Every single day, I see posts asking how to choose a new computer for Lightroom.
+Every single day, we see posts asking how to choose a new computer for Lightroom.
 We’re not going to go into specific hardware recommendations, because they’d be out of date almost immediately.
 (If you want specifics, Puget Systems are doing regular testing.)
-What we will do is talk about which hardware benefits different Lightroom tasks, so you can make your own decisions based on your needs and budget.
+What we will do is talk about which hardware benefits different Lightroom tasks.
+Then you can make your own decisions based on your needs and budget.

-Adobe publishes system requirements for Lightroom, but we should be clear… these are MINIMUM system requirements.
+Adobe publishes system requirements for Lightroom Classic, but we should be clear… these are MINIMUM system requirements.
 They allow Lightroom to run… well, it’ll walk.
 If you want to enjoy using Lightroom, you’ll definitely want to exceed these minimum requirements.
-Your hardware needs depend on how many photos you’re editing each week, the size of the images you’re shooting, the amount of time you have available and let’s be honest, your tolerance for slow computers.
+Your hardware needs depend on several factors.
+These include how many photos you’re editing each week, the size of the images you’re shooting, the amount of time you have available and your budget.
+And, let’s be honest, your tolerance for slow computers will be a factor too!

-Lightroom makes good use of multiple cores for image processing tasks such as building previews, working in the Develop module, and exporting photos, so it’s worth selecting a quad-core processor if possible, even though other areas of the program are only lightly threaded.
+Lightroom makes good use of multiple cores for image processing tasks such as building previews, working in the Develop module, and exporting photos.
+It’s worth selecting a quad-core processor if possible, even though some other areas of the program are only lightly threaded.

 A high clock speed (measured in GHz) is equally important, as it determines how quickly computations are made, not only for image processing tasks, but also all of the other tasks Lightroom has to perform.